intarchboard/workshop-covid19/draft-iab-covid19-workshop.md

 basis get a better understanding of the situation, covering different angles and aspects of network traffic and kind of networks.

+At a high level, the traffic in mobile networks decreased as a result of reduced population mobility while traffic from home networks increased.
+As a result of the shift for working and learning at home, there was a strong increase in video conferencing and remote learning application traffic.
+The typical diurnal usage patterns in network traffic also changed, with peak times occuring earlier in the day and peak times lasting longer over the day - reflecting the start of the work or school day from home.

 ### Overall traffic growth

 The global pandemic has significantly accelerated the growth of data traffic worldwide.